nextflow-io/website/content/blog/2022/caching-behavior-analysis.md

    16fe7483905cce7a85670e43e4678877 [java.lang.Boolean] true
 ```

-Here, the highlighted diffs show changing work directory input file paths changing as a result of `FASTQC` being re-run, therefore `MULTIQC` has a new hash and has to be re-run as well.
+Here, the highlighted diffs show the directory of the input files, changing as a result of `FASTQC` being re-run; as a result `MULTIQC` has a new hash and has to be re-run as well.

 ## Conclusion